sudharshanreddyt/retail_sqldb_assistant/README.md

 ├── __pycache__/                # Python cache (not in git)
 ├── .env                        # Environment variables (not in git) ├── .gitignore                  # Git ignore file
-├── langchain_helper.py         # Core LangChain chains and logic
-├── main.py                     # Main application entry point
-├── requirements.txt            # Project dependencies
+├── database                    # Folder that contains the mysql file for creating the database ├── outputs                     # Folder that contains the final streamlit output images ├── langchain_helper.py         # Core LangChain chains and logic ├── main.py                     # Main application entry point ├── requirements.txt            # Project dependencies